vuyophiri/RealWork/README.md

 npm install

 # Create environment file
-# Copy .env.example to .env and configure
+# Create a new .env file and add the required variables
-# On Windows, you can use copy instead of cp
+# Use your text editor to create .env
-cp .env.example .env  # Linux/Mac
+# On Windows: notepad .env
-# or on Windows: copy .env.example .env
+# On Linux: nano .env

 # Edit .env file with your settings
 # Use notepad .env (Windows) or nano .env (Linux)